dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 - `EmptyView`, of type `object`, the string, binding, or view that will be displayed when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
 The default value is `null`.
 - `EmptyViewTemplate`, of type `DataTemplate`, the template to use to format the specified `EmptyView`.
 The default value is `null`.

-These properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings.
+These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings.

 The main usage scenarios for setting the `EmptyView` property are displaying user feedback when a filtering operation on a <xref:Microsoft.Maui.Controls.CarouselView> yields no data, and displaying user feedback while data is being retrieved from a web service.